Great Wolf Lodge Resort Vacations from $89 Per Night + 13 Helpful Tips for Booking Your Trip

 8. Print coupons and save while you’re there.

-If you’re planning to purchase items in the shops and/or take advantage of their services and entertainment options, be sure to print these coupons before heading to Great Wolf Lodge.
+If you’re planning to purchase items in the shops and/or take advantage of their services and entertainment options, be sure to check for coupons before heading to Great Wolf Lodge.
 To find coupons for your region, just click on your location and add “/coupons” to the end of the URL.

 “They have extras to add on – kids salon for mani/pedi, arcades, fun souvenir stores, etc. that are decently priced, especially with their coupons!”